clemson-cal/vapor/README.md

 - gpu: target compiled with `nvcc`; GPU executor is default

-This configure script can be run listing any of the above modes modes after the --modes flag.
+This configure script can be run listing any of the above modes modes after the `--modes` flag.
 One Makefile _target_ is written for each program, and for each of the requested modes.

-For example, the Vapor project contains an examples directory with a source file called array_demo.cpp.
-If run with --modes omp gpu, then two targets will be derived from the array_demo program: array_demo_omp, and array_demo_gpu.
+For example, the Vapor project contains an examples directory with a source file called `array_demo.cpp`.
+If run with `--modes omp gpu`, then two targets will be derived from the `array_demo` program: `array_demo_omp`, and `array_demo_gpu`.
 The associated executables are placed in a bin/ directory by default.

 ### Examples